 K. Sabeel Rahman

-K. Sabeel Rahman is an Associate Professor of Law at Brooklyn Law School and President of Demos.
-He previously has been a Fellow at the Roosevelt Institute, Visiting Professor of Law at Harvard Law School (2017), and a Fellow at New America.
+K. Sabeel Rahman is an Associate Professor of Law at Brooklyn Law School.
+He has previously served as the President of Demos (2018-2021) and as Visiting Professor of Law at Harvard Law School (2017), and has been a Fellow at the Roosevelt Institute and New America.

 Rahman has worked extensively with policymakers, funders, and advocacy groups in developing strategies and novel approaches to questions of democracy and economic inequality.
 In 2014-15 he served as a Special Advisor on strategies for inclusive economic development in New York City, and from 2015-16 as a Public Member of the New York City Rent Guidelines Board.
 From 2013-2016, Rahman was the Design Director for the Gettysburg Project, an interdisciplinary initiative working with organizers, academics, and funders to develop new strategies for civic engagement and building civic capacity.
 In addition, Rahman is on the Board of The New Press, a non-profit publisher focusing on publishing books in the public interest, and United to Protect Democracy, a legal advocacy group battling current threats to American democratic institutions.